-What You Do: Drink a Slim Fast Shake for breakfast, one for lunch, and eat three 100-calorie snacks between shakes.
+What You Do: Drink a Slim Fast Shake for breakfast, one for lunch, and eat three, 100-calorie snacks between shakes.
 Then, eat a healthy, low calorie dinner.

 How I Did: 0 pounds in 5 days.

 How I Felt: This diet is not fun, despite getting to drink chocolate milk twice a day.
 The shakes are not as filling as they say.
 I used the powder mix and measured out my milk in a measuring cup.
 Each shake is about 200 empty calories.
-I would have rather eaten 400 calories worth of healthy food that would keep the headaches away and stop my stomach from growling all day.
+I would have rather eaten 400 calories worth of healthy food to keep the headaches away and stop my stomach from growling all day.

 Because I was so hungry, I had a hard time spacing out the snacks.
 I did not measure my food or try to calculate the calories too closely.
 I brought salad or boiled vegetables for lunch along with a yogurt, fruit cup, and two small apples.
 The lack of sugar in my diet gave me headaches.
 The only time my head didn’t hurt was after dinner.
 I didn’t meticulously count dinner calories either.
 I just tried to keep the portions small and the choices healthy.